 Types of Followers

 Just as there are different types of leaders, there are also different types of followers.
-And becoming familiar with attributes of the types will prove helpful.
+Becoming familiar with attributes of the types will prove helpful in becoming a more effective leader.

 Followership